Skip to main content

 The result is a ranking that looks different from what you will read elsewhere, because it is actually based on current market conditions, not last cycle's momentum.

 Want to find the best real estate markets to invest in 2026 for your specific strategy?
-PropertyIQ's scores dashboard lets you filter and rank every metro in the country by HomeReady, InvestorEdge, and Market Health scores.
+PropertyIQ's scores dashboard lets you filter and rank every metro in the country by its PropertyIQ Score.
 Explore the interactive map to visualize market conditions at the metro, county, and ZIP code level, or dive into individual market pages for detailed analysis of any metro in the country.

 Explore Best Cities on PropertyIQ